Friday, December 30, 2022

 Among other things, the Big Five model of personality has been used to characterize shopper preferences and suggest selling approaches.
 A year 2022 Journal of Marketing article contributes to consumer psychology from the perspective of another classic personality assessment model—Regulatory Focus Theory, which describes promotion-focused and prevention-focused mindsets.
 Promotion-focused consumers continually search for opportunities to move closer to their ideal selves, while the prevention-focused are always alert to avoiding losses from what they have now.
 Promotion-focused consumers take more risks than prevention-focused consumers.

 Aside from the personality model used, the 2022 study is different from the 2010 study in identifying the range of ways these pet preference differences are demonstrated and in showing how consumers can be prompted to be a dog or cat person even when not owning one or the other pet.
 Dog owners were more likely than cat owners to invest in risky stock options and favor a pet toothpaste which claimed to freshen breath versus prevent gingivitis.
-These sorts of differences between dog and cat people were seen not only when study participants were screened on the basis of actual pet ownership—with people who owned both animals excluded—but also when study participants were simply asked at the start to think about experiences with one or the other of the pets or were first exposed to an ad with text reading either “Be a dog person!” or “Be a cat person!”
+These sorts of differences between dog and cat people were seen not only when study participants were screened on the basis of actual pet ownership—people who owned both animals excluded—but also when study participants were simply asked at the start to think about experiences with one or the other of the pets or were first exposed to an ad with text reading either “Be a dog person!” or “Be a cat person!”

 Successfully influence the most prosperous & most loyal consumer age group.
 For the specific strategies & tactics you need, click here.